bmw-software-engineering/lobster/docs/user-manual.md

 is very literal (e.g. with proprietary requirements tools like codeBeamer), but often we just mean "somewhere in git".

-To show tracability, first we configure LOBSTER with our aims.
+To show traceability, first we configure LOBSTER with our aims.
 For
 example:

 * We want to use LOBSTER in the classic automotive case: we have a